1 9 8 5 – 1 9 9 0 (USA)

 The original play had been performed by Marla Gibbs’ own Cross Roads Academy, a local community theatre troupe in Los Angeles.
 After its successful theatrical debut, 227 was soon adapted and produced for television by Lorimar.

-Most episodes took place within and around the apartment building, from the front steps, to the laundry room, to the individual apartments.
+Most episodes took place within and around the apartment building, from the front steps to the laundry room, to the individual apartments.
 Mary and Lester Jenkins were one of the families struggling to survive.

-Mary (played by Marla Gibbs who had been the feisty, verbally aggressive maid Florence on The Jeffersons) was a mother of one, juggling the numerous responsibilities of household, family and personal life with humorous results.
+Mary (played by Marla Gibbs who had been the feisty, verbally aggressive maid Florence on The Jeffersons) was a mother of one, juggling the numerous responsibilities of the household, family and personal life with humorous results.

 Lester (Hal Williams) was a small-time contractor struggling to stay on top of his own family and job responsibilities.